rvenutolo/gs-accessing-twitter/README.ftl.md

 <#assign project_id="gs-accessing-twitter">
+This guide walks you through the process of creating a simple web application that accesses profile data from a Twitter user and from people whom the user follows on Twitter.

 What you'll build
 -----------------

-This guide walks you through the process of creating a simple web application that accesses profile data from a Twitter user and from people whom the user follows on Twitter.
+You'll learn how to build a simple Spring app that accesses Twitter data.

 What you'll need
 ----------------